 However, there is a part of me that wants to scream, “Hey, give us a chance!”

-When I was a seminary intern and my then preschooler had an accident that left her with a broken arm repaired with surgery, that congregation surrounded her with love and care (and her parents too).
-A fellow parent had a friend who made her a cape and a one-armed sweater to keep warm in her winter of the cast.
+When I was a seminary intern and my then-preschooler had an accident that left her with a broken arm repaired with surgery, that congregation surrounded her with love and care (and her parents too).
+A fellow parent had a friend who made my daughter a cape and a one-armed sweater to keep warm in her “winter of the cast”.
 One of her young friends even sent a flower home to help her feel better.
-A few years later when I was in a car accident as a new pastor, it was folks from my smallish congregation who stepped up to pick her up from school when I couldn’t drive.
+A few years later when I was in a car accident as a new pastor, it was folks from my smallish congregation who stepped up to pick my daughter up from school when I couldn’t drive.
 They brought meals that catered to her 6-year-old sensibilities.
 When she hadn’t been there long enough to make friends and her birthday rolled around, it was church ladies who showed up and played My Little Pony photo booth with her.
-She insisted on inviting them every year after that and a lifelong relationship bloomed!
+She insisted on inviting them every year after that, and a lifelong relationship bloomed!

 If you ask if we can take your kiddos on a mission trip, the answer is “not right now — we do not have the means for such a large undertaking.”
 (If I am honest, I have some theological and ethical concerns about short-term mission trips.)
 I can, however, take you out across our parking lot to meet the volunteers in our community garden who have turned a narrow piece of land into fresh produce for those in need in our community.
 I could arrange for you and your family to help in the garden and then take the produce over to a local food pantry.
 You could see the amazing local impact you have!
 There is something that forever changes in you when you watch a person weep over access to fresh cucumbers.